 Hydraulic Systems: The Heart and Arteries of Aircrafts

 Hydraulic systems are used on aircraft to move and actuate landing gear, flaps and brakes.
 Larger aircraft rely heavily on these systems for flight controls, spoilers and thrust reversers.
-These systems are reliable due to using hydraulic fluid that is virtually incompressible and able to transmit
+These systems are reliable due to using hydraulic fluid that is virtually incompressible and able to transmit high pressures while being lightweight and more durable in comparison to pneumatic systems.

 As with many other major industries such as automotive and medical equipment, the tier supplier network in aerospace is comprised of those who provide a variety of essential materials and commodities that are used to manufacture a finished product.
 There are three primary levels of segregation for tier suppliers; Tier 1, Tier 2 and Tier 3.
 Each of these tiers plays a significant role in the supply chain to aerospace OEMs and the support of U.S. military readiness.
 First we need to understand who the OEM is.